UWPCE-PythonCert/PythonCertDevel/source/modules/Tutorial.rst

 The equals sign: ``=`` is the "assignment operator".
 It assigns a value to a name, and then when you use the name in the future, Python will replace it with the value it is assigned to when it is used.

-names can (and generally should) be long and descriptive, and can contain letters, numbers (but not at the beginning) and some symbols, like the underscore character:
+Names can (and generally should) be long and descriptive, and can contain letters, numbers (but not at the beginning) and only a few symbols, like the underscore character:

 .. code-block:: python